RadicalZephyr/coming-back-to-yourself/grounding-exercises.md

 ### Socializing

-Social contact is great, and with the internet it's easier to find something to do with people than ever before.
+This isn't particularly related to dissociation/integration, but getting regular social contact is a good idea in general.
 Even if you don't know anyone, or you feel nervous or anxious about socializing, do it anyway.
 Running away from those fears or anxieties only makes them worse.

+Fortunately, with access to the internet it's easier to find something to do with people in real life than ever before.
+Check out Meetup.com for local events in your area, or pick-up a local newspaper with events.
+We're social creatures, and when we stop actually being social it both feels bad and the skills for being social can atrophy.

 ### Meditation